ehossam/v2def/readme.md

    3. this should yield an output mux4x1.def file which you can see inside tests/mux.

 ## Passed Tests:
- - Tested on four designs mux4x1, uart, half_adder, and round_robin_arbiter (can be found in tests directoty).
+ - Tested on eight designs mux4x1, uart, half_adder, round_robin_arbiter, Parallel CRC,  Content Addressable Memory (CAM),  Pri-Encoder - 	Using if-else Statement , and  8-Bit Simple Up Counter  (can all be found in tests directoty).

  - The output def file was read correctly and verified using Glade IC Layout Tool.

+ - The logs outputted from Glade with image of the Layout of each cell after importing its DEF file are both attached under each design's folder in tests directory.

+ - The Glade library of all the 8 cells used in testing along with all cells extracted from osu035.lef file (can be seen in libs 	directory) is also attached insied tests directory.